kingzamzon/docs/docs/concepts/pkps-as-wallet.md

 # User Wallets

-:::warning
+:::info
 **STATE OF THE NETWORK**

-Lit Programmable Key Pairs (PKPs) are still heavily in development and should NOT BE USED to store or transact live assets.
-DO NOT store assets you are not prepared to lose.
-During this period, we're grateful for feedback on how to improve the docs and examples.
+Storing and transacting live assets with Programmable Key Pairs (PKPs) IS now supported on the [Habanero Mainnet Beta](../network/networks/mainnet.md).
+You can read the full announcement [here](https://spark.litprotocol.com/) and check out [the docs](https://spark.litprotocol.com/) on performing the required migration steps.
 :::

 ## Overview